 Most localities use the terms grantor and grantee to identify people involved in real estate transactions as part of their land records indexing system.
 People who work in the title insurance industry need to research ownership histories so they can identify potential problems with a property's title, or chain of owners.
 An issue in the title can make it impossible to guarantee the current owner actually has a legal right to the real estate.
 The index is arranged by grantor and grantee so real estate professionals can search by former and current owner names to follow the property's history.

-Parties of the First and Second Part
+First and Second Part Parties

 A grantor may also be referred to as the "party of the first part," while the grantee is shown as the "party of the second part."
 The terms identify the grantor as the first party because he is the giver and the first party listed on the deed, while the grantee is the receiver and in the second position, underneath the grantor.